RemedyData/Dahel_Techies_F1_Results_Analysis_Internship/README.md

 ### Thank you for reading.

-I am open for entry-level data anlalyst role.
+I am open for entry-level to mid-level data anlalyst role.

 Let us have discussion about your company and industry now!